Lamphun province: Provincial government

 The province is divided into eight districts (amphoes).
 These are further divided into 51 subdistricts (tambons) and 551 villages (mubans).

 For national elections the province is divided into three constituencies.
 Constituency 1 covers the Mueang District except Tambon Makhuea Chae; Constituency 2 the districts Pa Sang, Mae Tha, and Tambon Makhuea Chae of Mueang District; and Constituency 3 the districts Ban Hong, Thung Hua Chang, and Li.

 Local government

 As of 26 November 2019 there are: one Lamphun Provincial Administration Organisation (ongkan borihan suan changwat) and 40 municipal (thesaban) areas in the province.
 Lamphun has town (thesaban mueang) status.
-Further 39 subdistrict municipalities (thesaban tambon).
+Further there are 39 subdistrict municipalities (thesaban tambon).
 The non-municipal areas are administered by 17 Subdistrict Administrative Organisations - SAO (ongkan borihan suan tambon).

-Human achievement index 2017
+Human achievement index 2022

 Since 2003, United Nations Development Programme (UNDP) in Thailand has tracked progress on human development at sub-national level using the Human achievement index (HAI), a composite index covering all the eight key areas of human development.
 National Economic and Social Development Board (NESDB) has taken over this task since 2017.